How To Clean Dirty Cloth Car Seats: ULTIMATE GUIDE

 This is an optional step, but I highly recommend you do that.
 When you remove seats from the car, you’ll have more access to all hard-to-reach areas, and it’s going to be much easier for you to clean them.

-If you want, you can keep seats in your car, but trust me, that’s a more complicated way of cleaning them.
+You can keep seats in your car if you want, but trust me, that’s a more complicated way of cleaning them.

 For this step, you’ll need some mechanic tool set.
-I recommend you check this Mechanic Tool Set (check the price on Amazon now).
-Those sets are amazing, and you can use them in any situation, not only for car detailing.
+I recommend you check this Mechanic Tool Set (see above).
+Those sets are amazing; you can use them in any situation, not only for car detailing.

-Here are the quick steps you should follow:
+Here are the steps for removing car seats:

-- Remove back seat bench by pressing two clips and pull the bench out
+• Remove the back seat bench by pressing two clips and pulling the bench out

 STEP 2: Thoroughly Vacuum Your Seats